ProofGeneral/PG/ci/compile-tests/README.md

   coq-compile-keep-going; test also the case, where the last (failed) require job must be delayed, because some queue dependee is still processing
+010-coqdep-errors
+: check that coqdep errors are reliably detected

 # Tests currently missing